pranavelric/Flixify/README.md

 - [ ] Share movies and TV shows with friends
 - [ ] Customizable themes for a personalized experience
 - [ ] Movies and TV shows based on genres
-- [ ] Pagination for seamless browsing
 - [ ] Enhanced user engagement features (e.g., user reviews, ratings)
 - [ ] Refactoring code for improved performance and maintainability